Quantum Reidemeister torsion, open Gromov-Witten invariants and a spectral sequence of Oh: Examples and proof of Corollary

 By varying $n$, this gives all possible Morse-Smale functions on $S^1$.
 Fix also a generic compatible almost complex structure $J \in \mathcal{J}_{\omega}$.

-The pearl differential on $\Z[\pi_2(S^2, S^1)]\langle \text{Crit} f_n\rangle$ is then given by
+The pearl differential on $\Z[H_2(S^2, S^1)]\langle \text{Crit} f_n\rangle$ is then given by

-To understand the shape of $d(y_i)$, note that, given any two generic points on $S^1$ (e.g. $y_i$ and $x_j$) and any generic $J$, there is one simple pseudoholomorphic disc in the class $A$ and minus one in the class $B$, going through $x_i$ and $y_j$, counted with appropriate signs.
+where we used the convention $y_0 = y_n$.
+To understand the shape of $d(y_i)$, note that, given any two points on $S^1$ (e.g. $y_i$ and $x_j$) and any generic $J$, there is one simple pseudoholomorphic disc in the class $A$ and minus one in the class $B$, going through $x_j$ and $y_i$, counted with appropriate signs.

-Given $\varphi\colon \pi_2(S^2, S^1) \to \mathbb{F}^{\times}, \; A \mapsto z_1, \; B \mapsto z_2$, we get an induced representation $\varphi\colon \Z[\pi_2(S^2, S^1)]\to \mathbb{F}$ and $S^1$ is $\varphi$-narrow if and only if $r=z_1 -z_2\neq 0$, since $d(y_i)=r\sum x_j$.
+Given $\varphi\colon H_2(S^2, S^1) \to \mathbb{F}^{\times}, \; A \mapsto z_1, \; B \mapsto z_2$, we get an induced representation $\varphi\colon \Z[H_2(S^2, S^1)]\to \mathbb{F}$ and $S^1$ is $\varphi$-narrow if and only if $r=z_1 -z_2\neq 0$, since $d(y_i)=r\sum x_j$.

 A quick check shows that bases $b_0$ and $b_1$ for $d(\text{Crit}_1 f)$ and $d(\text{Crit}_0 f)$ are given by